ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

   target/              # Compiled binaries and other artifacts end up here
       main.balx
+      Ballerina.lock   # Generated during build, used to rebuild identical binary
 ```

 Any source files located in the project root are assumed to be part of the unnamed package.
 They are each assumed to be entry points and compiled into `target/<file-name>.balx`.
 This structure is to simplify new development, but not recommended for large projects.
 Large projects should place the entrypoint or entry service into a named package.